Mining and Environmental Lawyers

 Recent Experience:

-• Advised on the Precious Metals Act, 2005;
+• Advised on the requirements for compliance with the Precious Metals Act, 2005.

-• Assisted in advising on the applicability of the provisions of the Mineral and Petroleum Resources Development Act, 2002 on the reclamation of rock dumps;
+• Assisted in advising on the applicability of the provisions of the Mineral and Petroleum Resources Development Act, 2002 on the reclamation of rock dumps.

 • Assisted with the drafting of surface use and access agreements as well as co-operation agreements on behalf of a mining house.